captbaritone/raven-for-redux/README.md

    for more advanced configuration of Raven, as well as cases where Raven has already been initialized.
 For example, if you include Raven as its own `<script>` tag.
-2. Adds your state as context to _all_ errors, not just reducer exceptions.
+2. Adds your state and last action as context to _all_ errors, not just reducer exceptions.

 ## API: `createRavenMiddleware(Raven, [options])`